Pro audio power amplifiers buying guide

 What to look for in an amplifier

 Most amplifiers have similar features.
 The differences come in the amount power it produces, the number of channels it has, the types of connections it offers, how the controls are set up, and whether it has any built-in processing or effects.
-And we'll cover all of that below.

 How much power do I need?